Harassment and sexual misconduct

 - The Student Advice and Wellbeing Team acts as a key point of contact for students requiring advice or support on matters relating to sexual harassment and misconduct, through student support officers, and external support through rape crisis, and therapists.

-- Female safety officers are available on campus 24/7
+- Female safety officers are available on campus 24/7.

-- We expect our student accommodation providers to have policies and procedures to prevent and manage cases of Sexual Harassment / Misconduct and Domestic Violence
+- We expect our student accommodation providers to have policies and procedures to prevent and manage cases of sexual harassment/misconduct and domestic violence.

-- A training plan underway to upskill senior staff members to undertake internal investigations, of which may include those relating to sexual harassment / misconduct.
+- A training plan underway to upskill senior staff members to undertake internal investigations, of which may include those relating to sexual harassment/misconduct.

 Support

-If you have experienced or witnessed a situation of harassment or sexual misconduct, or accused of allegations relating to harassment or sexual misconduct, we would encourage you to seek support from any of the services listed below
+If you have experienced or witnessed a situation of harassment or sexual misconduct, or been accused of allegations relating to harassment or sexual misconduct, we would encourage you to seek support from any of the services listed below

-Whatever your circumstances, the University offers confidential guidance, wellbeing resources, and process support to help you navigate each stage fairly and with care.
+Whatever your circumstances, the university offers confidential guidance, wellbeing resources, and process support to help you navigate each stage fairly and with care.

-- College Dean or Head of Department
+- College Dean or Head of Department.

 - Out of hours, students can contact our student assistance programme on 0800 0318227 for in the moment support at any time of the day or night.

-- Pastoral Support Staff in student accommodation
+- Pastoral Support Staff in student accommodation.

 - Spectrum Life (Employee Advice Service for staff available 24 hours a day, 365 days a year by phone and online):